 Electrical Characteristics of the Welding Arc.
 S. C. Osborne (J. Amer.
 Weld.
 Soc., 1935, 14, (11), 11-18).-Voltage and energy distribution in the arc, ionization and thermionic emission, the three arc zones, and transient conditions are discussed in order to determine the requirements for optimum arc performance.
-Oscillographic records with different generators show that the slope of the initial voltage rise after short circuit and the value of the subsequent dip are more important than the total time required to establish uniform conditions, which is often regarded as a criterion of a good generator.
+Oscillographic records with different generators show that the slope of the initial voltage rise after short circuit and the value of the subsequent dip arc more important than the total time required to establish uniform conditions, which is often regarded as a criterion of a good generator.
 The machine with the highest current uniformity factor produced the best conditions in the arc.
-It is concluded that conduction in the arc is dependent on the voltage and is little affected by the current, whilst fusion is dependent on the current and little affected by the voltage, and the temperature is controlled by the boiling points of electrode materials.-H. W. G. H.
+It is concluded that conduction in the arc is dependent on the voltage and is little affected by the current, whilst fusion is dependent on the current and little affected by the voltage, and the temperature is controlled by the boiling points of electrode materials.-H. W. G. H. British Standard Specification for Rating of Electric Arc Welding Plant and Equipment and for Welding Accessories. -- (Brit.
+Stand.
+Inst., No. 638, 1935, 10 pp.).-S. G.